A

 Distribution, Population, and Habitat

 The alligator gar can be found in the lakes, rivers, estuaries, swamps, bayous, and reservoirs of the Southern United States and Eastern Mexico.
 Its range once extended as far north as Iowa and Nebraska, but after years of hunting, the alligator gar now mostly occupies the lower Mississippi River Valley and possibly as far south as Veracruz, Mexico.
 The gar’s bladder functions as a kind of lung that enables it to survive in water with low oxygen content.
-It also has the ability to tolerate a bit of salt water, but it never ventures out to the open sea.
+It can tolerate a bit of salt water, but it never ventures out to the open sea.

 The alligator gar is considered to be a species of least concern by the IUCN Red List.
 Common threats include pollution, habitat changes, and overhunting.
 The alligator gar was once hunted on a large scale for no other reason than the mistaken belief that it killed game fish and damaged fishing nets.
 As hunting has ceased, numbers have recovered a bit, but it has yet to fill all of its previous habitats.